ShiftLeftSecurity/scan-docs/docs/integrations/azure-devops-pipeline.md

 - Trigger a build as normal and wait for it to complete.

 - From the Pipelines page, select the most recent run.
-You should see a tab called **ShiftLeft Scan** as shown below.
+You should see a tab called **Scan** as shown below.

    ![Scan Tab](img/scan-tab.png)